Nameless Asterism: Synopsis

-Tsukasa, Nadeshiko, and Mikage have been best friends since they began junior high, however Tsukasa she’s been keeping secret for almost a year; she has a crush on Nadeshiko.
+Tsukasa, Nadeshiko, and Mikage have been best friends since they began junior high, however Tsukasa she has been keeping secret for almost a year; she has a crush on Nadeshiko.
 Not wanting to disrupt the group, Tsukasa resigns to keep her crush a secret but the situation becomes more complex when she discovers that Nadeshiko actually has a crush on Mikage.
 Tsukasa struggles with her desire to support her friend as it conflicts with her own feelings.
 All the while Mikage too has a secret of her own that she can't share with anyone.